BruceSteers/GForm/Readme.md

-dirbox="name|path|flags" , makes a dirbox derectory chooser combobox="name|comma,seperated,list|index|flags" , makes a read-only combobox, index is selected number listbox="name|comma,seperated,list|index|flags" , makes a list box, index is selected number label="text" , makes a label.
+dirbox="name|path|flags" , makes a dirbox derectory chooser combobox="name|comma,seperated,list|index|flags" , makes a read-only combobox, index is selected number listbox="name|comma,seperated,list|index|flags" , makes a list box, index is selected number label="name|text" , makes a label.

 For all above objects, 'flags' can be..
 'on' for toggle button or checkbox state on load, 'disabled' disables object,
 'hidden' hides the object,
+'stretch' or 'nostretch' forces object resizing or not 'readonly' for input box (or any other control that supports it) 'left' 'right' or 'center' for text alignment

-'stretch' or 'nostretch' forces object resizing 'close' or 'quit' makes button close GUI after pressed
+'close' or 'quit' makes button close GUI after pressed , Note

 spring , adds a spring, place to push objects, eg. "box spring button unbox" will push button to the right.